linode/docs/docs/websites/cms/install-an-odoo-11-stack-on-ubuntu-16-04-using-linode.md

         sudo chown odoo:root /var/log/odoo

-4. Finally, protect the server configuration file.
+4. Protect the server configuration file.
 Change its ownership and permissions so no other non-root user can access it:

         sudo chown odoo: /etc/odoo-server.conf \
         && sudo chmod 640 /etc/odoo-server.conf

-### Testing your Odoo Stack
+### Test your Odoo Stack

-1. Confirm that everything is working as expected.
-First, start the Odoo server:
+Confirm that everything is working as expected.

+1. Start the Odoo server:

         sudo systemctl start odoo-server

-2. Check the service status to make sure it's running:
+2. Confirm that `odoo-server` is running:

         sudo systemctl status odoo-server